Ratecoin (XRA) Price Reaches $0.0005 on Top Exchanges

 About Ratecoin

 Proof of Stake hashing algorithm.
 Ratecoin’s total supply is 122,449,162 coins.
-Ratecoin’s official website is stakeminers.com/ratecoin/ratecoin.html.
-Ratecoin’s official message board is www.crypto-city.com/index.php/xra-rate-coin/forum.
+The official message board for Ratecoin is www.crypto-city.com/index.php/xra-rate-coin/forum.
 Ratecoin’s official Twitter account is @Rate_coin and its Facebook page is accessible here.
+The official website for Ratecoin is stakeminers.com/ratecoin/ratecoin.html.

 According to CryptoCompare, “Ratecoin is a PoW/PoS cryptocurrency that allows users to make fast and cheap transaction while remaining anonymous. “